-Before we get to the rubric itself (which is a DRAFT), I’d like to submit a few principles for rubric use:
+Before we get to the rubric itself, I’d like to submit a few principles for rubric use:

 Rubric Assessment Principle 1: Approach any and all forms of assessment, particularly rubrics, with a great deal of humility.
 You, nor I, are the arbiter of student knowledge.
 My interpretation of student work can differ and be incorrect.
 Make sure you’re approaching student work with willingness to be convinced that your rubric score may not be the best rubric score.